 - Drain the grated potatoes well so that the potato bread doesn’t become mushy.

-- This recipe is gluten-free!
+- This recipe is gluten-free if you use gluten-free breadcrumbs!

 - The babka ziemniaczana is traditionally served with cold milk.